Online youth radicalization: Facebook

 Many extremist groups are ideologically and strategically anti-Facebook, but a strong presence still exists on this platform either directly or through supporters.
 Facebook does not seem to be used for direct recruitment or planning, possibly because it has mechanisms of tracking and can link users with real places and specific times.
 Facebook appears to have been more often used by extremists as a decentralized center for the distribution of information and videos or a way to find like-minded supporters and show support rather than direct recruitment.
 This may be on the possibility that young sympathizers can share information and images and create Facebook groups in a decentralized way.

-The terrorist perpetrator of the Christchurch mosque shootings live-streamed a video of the attacks on Facebook resulting in the deaths of 51 people which was shared extensively on social media.
-Facebook and Twitter became more active in banning extremists from their platform in the wake of the tragedy.
+The terrorist perpetrator of the Christchurch mosque shootings live-streamed, on Facebook, a video of the attacks which resulted in the deaths of 51 people; this was then extensively shared on social media.
+In the wake of this tragedy, Facebook and Twitter became more active in banning extremists from their platforms.
 Facebook pages associated with Future Now Australia have been removed from the platform, including their main page, "Stop the Mosques and Save Australia."
 On March 28, Facebook announced that they have banned white nationalist and white separatist content along with white supremacy.